OpenIPC/device-mjsxj03hl/docs/index.md

 If you power up the camera, you will see the boot log.
 Try pressing keys such as `Enter` and make sure that the terminal responds to them and sends events.
 If everything is done correctly, you can proceed to the next step.
 ____________

+### Get access to the bootloader
+Unfortunately, the MJSXJ03HL camera does not support boot interruption by sending a key combination.
+For this reason, boot interrupting and gaining access to the downloader console will be done by us manually.
+To do this, it will be necessary to close some contacts of the [memory chip](https://github.com/OpenIPC/device-mjsxj03hl#memory-chip).
+For how to do this, read [here](https://wiki.openipc.org/en/faq.html#how-to-get-into-bootloader-shell).
+Carefully study the above manual, find the memory chip and the necessary contacts, prepare what you will close the contacts with.
+All manipulations will have to be done quickly enough.
+ATTENTION!!!
+You take full responsibility for your actions!
+The following is the sequence of actions to gain access to the bootloader console:
+1. Connect the camera to the UART adapter
+2. Connect the UART adapter to the computer's USB port.
+3. Launch the terminal on the computer, make sure it sees the UART adapter
+4. Get ready to close the contacts
+5. Apply power to the board
+6. The download log should appear in the terminal window
+7. Close the contacts of the memory chip (This must be done 0.5-1 sec after power is applied)
+8. The download should abort.
+Contacts can be opened.
+9. If you did everything correctly, the U-boot console will appear on the screen with a `#` symbol and the ability to enter.
+10. Type `help` to list the commands present in the bootloader

+Unfortunately, the manufacturer for this camera greatly limited the capabilities of U-boot, this will create a series of obstacles for us in the future until we flash U-boot from OpenIPC.
+But first we need to save the stock firmware of the camera.
+__________